hashicorp/vault/website/source/docs/auth/index.html.md

 that makes the sense for your use case of Vault and your organization.

 For example, on developer machines, the [GitHub auth backend](/docs/auth/github.html) is easiest to use.
-But for servers the [App ID](/docs/auth/app-id.html) backend is the recommended choice.
+But for servers the [AppRole](/docs/auth/approle.html) backend is the recommended choice.

 To learn more about authentication, see the